gramaradu/NBAApp/README.md

 To start the app open the .sln in Visual Studio and hit start debugging.

 Features (as requested):
-·         Date of event
+ o         Date of event

-·         Team names
+ o         Team names

-·         Random images displayed as team logo
+ o         Random images displayed as team logo

-·         Score
+ o         Score

-·         Click on team names takes to page displaying team players details:
+ o         Click on team names takes to page displaying team players details:

                     o    Name